 The challenge is how to derive such predictions.
-If we further inspect Figure 1, we see that answers progressively improve, but improvements are not radical.
+If we further inspect Figure 1, we see that similarity search answers progressively improve, but improvements are not radical.
 The error of the first approximate answer (when compared to the final exact answer) is on average 16%, which implies that approximate answers are generally not very far from the 1-NN.
-We show that this behavior is more general and can be observed across different datasets and different similarity search algorithms [85, 92].
+We show that this behavior is more general and can be observed across different datasets and different similarity search algorithms [134, 146].
 We further show that the distance of approximate answers can help us predict the time that it takes to find the exact answer.
-Our approach consists in describing these behaviors through statistical models.
+Our approach describes these behaviors through statistical models.
 We then use these models to estimate the error of a progressive answer, assess the probability of an early exact answer, and provide upper bounds for the time needed to find the k-NN.
 We also explore query-sensitive models that predict a probable range of the k-NN distance before the search algorithm starts, and then is progressively improved as new answers arrive.
 We further provide reliable stopping criteria for terminating searches with probabilistic guarantees about the distance error or the number of exact answers.
-We note that earlier approaches [20, 21] do not solve the problem, since they support bounds only for distance errors, they do not update their estimates during the course of query answering, and they do not scale with the data size.